 Invisalign provides a nearly invisible and more comfortable alternative to traditional metal braces.
 The Invisalign system uses a series of clear plastic aligners to straighten your teeth over time.
 These aligners act like clear braces, making it possible to straighten your teeth discreetly and comfortably.
 If you are interested in Invisalign, call Esthetic Reflections in Dentistry today at Esthetic Reflections in Dentistry Phone Number 916-983-6051, or fill out the “Request an Appointment” form above.

 Why Consider Invisalign?

 Invisalign is a great way to straighten mild to moderate crooked teeth.
-Dr. George Chen and Dr. Christina Skelton of Esthetic Reflections in Dentistry are both certified in Invisalign treatment and use their expertise, along with 3D imaging technology to create a series of between 18 and 30 aligners.
+Dr. Skelton, Dr. Chen and Dr. Bernadett at Esthetic Reflections in Dentistry are both certified in Invisalign treatment and use their expertise, along with 3D imaging technology to create a series of between 18 and 30 aligners.

 Each aligner is worn for two weeks and then replaced with the next aligner in the series.
 Each one moves your teeth incrementally, so that you make steady progress throughout the year.
 By the final aligner you will have a beautiful smile without ever having to use metal wire braces.

 - Discreet – Metal braces can be unsightly and visible every time you smile.
 Invisalign is discreet and are very difficult to detect.
 No one has to know you’re using Invisalign unless you tell them.

 - Removable – Traditional metal braces make it harder to brush your teeth and can lead to tooth decay and gum disease.
 Invisalign can be removed briefly to brush your teeth or eat food.
 That also means there are no food restrictions, provided you clean your teeth after your meal.